Saudi's Naimi says oil demand is growing, markets calm

 A senior Gulf OPEC delegate said on Tuesday that prices around $60 a barrel are "OK for now", dismissing calls from some members to have an emergency meeting before the group's next scheduled gathering in June.

-Brent was trading up 27 cents a barrel on Wednesday at $58.93.
+Brent LCOc1 was trading up 27 cents a barrel on Wednesday at $58.93.

 (Writing by David Sheppard; Editing by Dale Hudson)